vhsxlopuxok/Blum-AutoDropGame/README.md

 On this page you will find a detailed description of the script, instructions for installing and using it, and you can also ask any questions you are interested in.

 ## Support and updates :handshake:
 By purchasing this script, you get access to support and future updates, which may include new features and improvements.
-We are always happy to help our users and make our product even better!
+We are always happy to help our users and make our product even better! :hearts:

 AutoClicker for Drop Game in Blum offers a convenient way to automate the game, allowing you to save time and effort.
 Make your gameplay more efficient and enjoyable with this script!